Reena9999/JAVA/LAB 3/README.md

 *create a global variable 'length' that store the total number of enter elements

 *FUNCTION readArray()*:
-\tab * create an integer array of a large size
+&nbsp; * create an integer array of a large size
-\tab * create an infinte loop
+&nbsp; * create an infinte loop
-\tab \tab *read user input
+&ensp; *read user input
-\tab \tab * check if the input is equal to 'exit'.
+&ensp; * check if the input is equal to 'exit'.
-\tab\tab\tabIf it is:
+&emsp; If it is:
-\tab\tab\tab\tab-set 'length' as the total number of times you executed the infinte loop
+&emsp; &emsp; -set 'length' as the total number of times you executed the infinte loop
-\tab\tab\tab\tab-exit the infinite loop
+&emsp; &emsp; -exit the infinite loop
-\tab\tab\tabotherwise:
+&emsp; otherwise:
-\tab\tab\tab\tab-continue
+&emsp; &emsp; -continue
-\tab\tab*check if the input is an integer.
+&ensp; *check if the input is an integer.
-\tab\tab\tabIf it is:
+&emsp; If it is:
-\tab\tab\tab\tab-add value to your array
+&emsp; &emsp;-add value to your array
-\tab\tab\tabotherwise:
+&emsp; otherwise:
-&emsp;-print an appropriate error message.
+&emsp; &emsp; -print an appropriate error message.

 *FUNCTION Mean(int array[])*:
-\tab*iterate through the non-null elements of the array recieved through the parameters
+&nbsp; *iterate through the non-null elements of the array recieved through the parameters
-\tab*add the iterating values
+&nbsp; *add the iterating values
-\tab*return the total sum divided by 'length'
+&nbsp; *return the total sum divided by 'length'

 *FUNCTION Median(int array[])*:
-\tab*sort the array recieved through the parameters
+&nbsp; *sort the array recieved through the parameters
-\tab*return the middle value of the array ('length'/2)
+&nbsp; *return the middle value of the array ('length'/2)

 *FUNCTION Mode(int array[])*:
-\tab*create an array countArray[] with size equal to 'length'
+&nbsp; *create an array countArray[] with size equal to 'length'
-\tab*iterate through the value of the array recieved through the parameters and count how many times that value occurs in the array.
+&nbsp; *iterate through the value of the array recieved through the parameters and count how many times that value occurs in the array.
 Store the count in countArray.
-\tab*find the maximum count value in countArray
+&nbsp; *find the maximum count value in countArray
-\tab*return the value in 'array' corresponding to the maximum count value obtained.
+&nbsp; *return the value in 'array' corresponding to the maximum count value obtained.

 **FLOW CHART**
 ![lab2 drawio](https://user-images.githubusercontent.com/118504536/219005942-5941a714-a15c-4926-ba6c-4e41dd24d9d5.png)